gmuehl/docker-symfony/README.md

 This project just started, but soon it should have

-- Install PHP 7.3 with X-Debug
-- NGINX uses PHP
 - Install MariaDB
 - Install Postfix
+- Install and use X-Debug
+- Install and use Adminer

 ### Next Step:

-- Install PHP
+- Install MariaDB

 ### Resources